-1. At least annually, the Program Director will provide a summative evaluation for each resident documenting their readiness to progress to the next year of the program, if applicable.
-This evaluation should assess current performance based on written evaluations, faculty observations and other documented performance measures that have been reviewed by the program's CCC/QIC.
-The summative evaluation will be discussed with the resident and a copy signed by the Program Director and resident will be placed in the confidential resident file.
+1. At least annually, the program director will provide an end-of-year evaluation for each resident documenting their readiness to progress to the next year of the program, if applicable.
+This evaluation should assess current performance based on written evaluations, faculty observations and other documented performance measures that have been reviewed by the program's QIC/CCC.
+The end-of-year evaluation will be discussed with the resident and a copy signed by the program director and resident will be placed in the confidential resident file.

-- 2. The Milestones are designed only for use in evaluation of resident physicians in the context of their participation in ACGME-accredited residency or fellowship programs.
+2. The Milestones are designed only for use in evaluation of resident physicians in the context of their participation in ACGME-accredited residency or fellowship programs.
 The Milestones provide a framework for the assessment of the development of the resident physician in key dimensions of the elements of physician competency in a specialty or subspecialty.
-They neither represent the entirety of the dimensions of the six domains of physician competency, nor are they designed to be relevant in any other context, precluding the use of the Milestones in the context of physician licensure, or any other higher stakes use. - 3.
-The Program Director will provide a final evaluation upon completion of the program (Form 1).
+They neither represent the entirety of the dimensions of the six domains of physician competency, nor are they designed to be relevant in any other context, precluding the use of the Milestones in the context of physician licensure, or any other higher stakes use (i.e., hiring committees, certification, and credentialing requests).

+3. The program director will provide a final evaluation upon completion of the program (Form 2).
 This evaluation will become part of the resident's permanent record maintained in the GME office and will be accessible for review by the resident.
-The end-of-program final evaluation must: - Verify that the resident has demonstrated the knowledge, skills, and behaviors necessary to enter autonomous practice. - Consider recommendations from the CCC/QIC. - Should contain an affirmative statement of qualification to sit for a certifying board, if applicable. - The final evaluation, like formative and interim summative evaluations completed during the program for an individual resident, is an internal document.
-It is not intended to be shared outside of the program or GME.
-While Milestones assessments should be used in the determination of an individual resident's ability to practice autonomously, the achievement of specific milestones by an individual resident do not necessarily need to be documented in the final evaluation. - \circ $\;$ The final Summative Evaluation will only be provided to the Resident. - If the resident requests, in writing (email) (Form 2), GME will forwarded or provide the Summative evaluation to other programs, institutions, boards, credentialing committees, or prospective employers.
-GME will not process any such request unless the resident has signed the Form (attachment 1). - If a Resident does not follow this procedure and fails to sign the Form (attachment 1) and provides a copy of the final Summative Evaluation directly to a hiring committee etc., such an action does not waive or invalidate the confidentiality and privileges of UTHSC under the Patient Protection and Quality Improvement Act.
-GME will not validate a Summative Evaluation unless the resident has signed Form (attachment 1).
+The end-of-program final evaluation must:

+- Verify that the resident has demonstrated the knowledge, skills, and behaviors necessary to enter autonomous practice (if resident is graduating from program). - Consider recommendations from the QIC/CCC. - Should contain an affirmative statement of qualification to sit for a certifying board, if applicable. - Must be provided only to the resident, unless otherwise requested in writing by the resident.
+The program or the central GME office will forward or provide the final evaluation to other programs, institutions, boards, credentialing committees, or prospective employers only if the resident requests in writing to transmit the final evaluation (Form 1).
+If a resident does not follow this procedure and fails to sign ("wet-ink") the request to transmit a final evaluation and then subsequently provides a copy of the final evaluation directly to a hiring committee etc., such an action does not waive or invalidate the confidentiality and privileges of UTHSC under the Patient Protection and Quality Improvement Act. - 4.
+A final evaluation is also required even if a resident does not complete the residency training program due to dismissal, non-renewal, voluntary resignation, transfer, etc. Program Directors shall confer with the GME Office and Legal Counsel whenever there is derogatory information included in a final evaluation.
-The term "signed" includes an electronic signature or physical signature, or a typed signature delivered via official UTHSC or Erlanger email.

-4. Summative evaluations are also required even if a resident does not complete the residency training program due to dismissal, non-renewal, voluntary resignation, transfer, etc. Program Directors shall confer with the GME Office and Legal Counsel whenever there is derogatory information included in a summative evaluation.

-D. STATE MEDICAL BOARD REQUESTS
+- 5. Non-standard programs are also required to complete a final evaluation upon a trainee leaving the program. - 6.
+GME discourages specification of Milestone achievement in verification of completion of training.

+D. State Medical Board Requests